noirofficial/noir/README.md

 What is Noir?
 -------------

-Noir is the implementation of the Zerocoin protocol ( http://zerocoin.org ) guaranteeing true financial anonymity.
+Noir is the implementation of the Sigma Protocol guaranteeing true financial anonymity.

  - 2.5 minute block target
  - No hardcap